Nova (NVMI)

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own Nova, you should also grasp the company’s longer-term business quality and valuation.

-There are numerous reasons why we think Nova is one of the best semiconductor companies out there.
+Nova is a high-quality business worth owning.
 First of all, the company’s revenue growth was exceptional over the last five years.
-On top of that, its stellar ROIC suggests it has been a well-run company historically, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+And while its projected EPS for the next year is lacking, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, Nova’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Nova’s P/E ratio based on the next 12 months is 23.1x.
-Looking at the semiconductor space today, Nova’s qualities as one of the best businesses really stand out, and we like it at this price.
+Nova’s P/E ratio based on the next 12 months is 35.8x.
+Looking across the spectrum of semiconductor companies today, Nova’s fundamentals shine bright.
+We like the stock at this price.